AdelKS/LinuxGamingGuide/README.md

 ## Self-compiling

-Compiling is the process of tranforming human written code (like C/C++/Rust/... etc) to machine runnable programs (the `.exe` files on Windows, on Linux they usually have no extension :P).
+Compiling is the process of transforming human written code (like C/C++/Rust/... etc) to machine runnable programs (the `.exe` files on Windows, on Linux they usually have no extension :P).
 Compiling is actually done by a program, a compiler, on linux it's `gcc` or `clang`.
 There is not a unique way to translate/compile code to machine runnable programs, the compiler has lots of freedom on how to implement that, and we can influence them by telling them to try "harder" to optimize the machine code, by giving them the so called "flags": a set of command line options given to the compiler, an example is
 ```shell
 gcc main.c -O2 -march=native -pipe
 ```
 where `-O2`, `-march=native` and `-pipe` are compiler flags.
-There are many flags that compilers accept, the ones specific to optimisation are given in [GCC's documentation](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
+There are many flags that compilers accept, the ones specific to optimization are given in [GCC's documentation](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
 A few important (meta)flags
 - The `-Ox`, where `x=1,2,3`, is a generic flag that sets the generic level optimization, it activates many other flags that actually do something.
 Distros compile the packages they ship usually with `-O2`
 - The `-march` flag is a flag that tells the compiler to use additional features that aren't available for all CPUs: newer CPU implement some "instruction sets" (aka additional features) that enable them to perform some tasks faster, like [SIMD instructions](https://en.wikipedia.org/wiki/SIMD).
 It makes some programs faster, like `ffmpeg` with video conversion.
 These instruction sets are not used by default in packages shipped by distros as they need to have them able to run on all machines, even those from 2001.
 So one can win some performance by just compiling with `-march=native` their computational heavy programs.
-Although some have embedded detection code to use additional insruction sets if detected.
+Although some have embedded detection code to use additional instruction sets if detected.
 Some Linux Distributions like [Gentoo](https://www.gentoo.org/) enable you to compile every single package on your own machine so you can have ALL the apps built with `-march=native` (it may take several hours depending on your CPU)
 - Link Time Optimizations (LTO) that involve the use of the flags `-flto`, `-fdevirtualize-at-ltrans` and `-flto-partition`
 - Profile Guided Optimizations (PGO) that involve the use of `-fprofile-generate=/path/to/stats/folder`, `-fprofile-use=/path/to/stats/folder` flags.
 The idea behind is to produce a first version of the program, with performance counters added in with the `-fprofile-generate=/path/to/stats/folder` flag.
 Then you use the compiled program in your real life use-cases (it will be way slower than usual), the program meanwhile fills up some extra files with useful statistics in `/path/to/stats/folder`.
 Then you compile again your program with the `-fprofile-use=/path/to/stats/folder` flag with the folder `/path/to/stats/folder` filed with statistics files that have the `.gcda` extension.